Felice Bisleri: Biography

 He was born on November 30, 1851, in Gerolanuova (Pompiano), in the province of Brescia.
 In 1866, with the outbreak of the Third War of Independence, at the age of only 14, he ran away from home to enlist in Giuseppe Garibaldi Italian Volunteer Corps engaged in the invasion of Trentino.

 He was awarded the Medal of Military Valor for distinguishing himself in the Battle of Bezzecca on July 21, 1866, where he continued to fight despite being wounded in the shoulder.

 He lived in Milan for a long time, where he tried his hand at various jobs before becoming a self-taught chemist and industrialist in the mineral water and spa sector.

-He owes his fame and fortune not only to his adventurous life, but also to the invention of the restorative liqueur “Ferro-China,” which became famous and marketed worldwide, to the founding of the Acqua Minerale Nocera Umbra company, and to the perfection of hexanofele, a drug based on quinine, arsenic, and iron, used to treat Malaria.
+He owes his prominence and wealth to the invention of the liqueur “Ferro-China,” which gained international commercial distribution, the founding of the Acqua Minerale Nocera Umbra company, and the development of hexanofele, a drug based on quinine, arsenic, and iron, used to treat malaria.

-He founded Bisleri, a bottled water distributor in India.
+In the first years of the century, he founded Bisleri, a bottled water producer and distributor in India.

 Widowed just one month earlier, he died in San Pellegrino Terme on September 17, 1921.

 After his death, several cities, including Rome, Milan, and Nocera Umbra, named streets and public places in his memory.
 He had a son, Ferruccio, with his wife Giuseppa Solari, known as Giuseppina, who died a year before him, and two daughters: Olga, who married Oreste Bordoni, a glassworks industrialist, and Cornelia, who married Carlo Della Beffa.
 His grandson was the air force pilot Franco Bordoni.